-An iterative evaluation design involves setting out an initial overall evaluation design or process at the beginning of the evaluation.
-A more detailed design is then created iteratively as the evaluation progresses in response to emerging findings and information needs.
+An iterative evaluation design begins with an initial design or process from which a more detailed design is created iteratively as the evaluation progresses in response to emerging findings and information needs.

 This is an alternative to upfront evaluation design, where the evaluation design is done before or near the beginning of the evaluation and then implemented as designed or as revised at the end of the inception period.